MD2Korg/CerebralCortex/README.md

 # WARNING
-Cerebral Cortex is not configured with SSL/TLS support out of the box and should NOT be utilize to collect human subject data due to non-compliant nature of this with most/all security requirements.
+This version Cerebral Cortex is not configured with SSL/TLS support out of the box and should NOT be utilized to collect human subject data for research.
+It is currently designed for development, testing, and training purposes.
+We are working on a secure-by-default configuration for Cerebral Cortex to avoid this problem in the future.
+If you would like to secure this system as is, you will need to configure NGINX's SSL/TLS support manually.